-A hybrid cloud offers the benefits, but also the downsides, of the two worlds.
+A Hybrid Cloud offers benefits, but also downsides, of the two worlds.
 It’s cost-efficient because if you don’t need part of your resources, you can move it to on-premise and vice-versa.
-However, configuring a hybrid cloud and making sure that everything is smoothly linked together for example through a VPN is not easy and requires expert knowledge and skills.
+However, configuring a Hybrid Cloud and making sure that everything is smoothly linked together for example, through a VPN, is not easy and requires expert knowledge and skills.

 Infrastructure as a Service (IaaS)

-IaaS (Infrastructure as a Service) model gives you access to servers, storage, network and includes virtualization.
+IaaS (Infrastructure as a Service) model gives you access to servers, storage, networks and includes virtualisation.
 Your developers’ job is to take care of the operating system, middleware, runtime, data and application itself.

 The advantages of IaaS are:

-- It offers flexibility as it’s the most customizable option out of the three cloud service models.
+- It offers flexibility as it’s the most customisable option out of the three Cloud Service Models.

-- You don’t have to worry so much about vendor lock-in because you aren’t so closely tied to a specific cloud provider.
+- You don’t have to worry so much about vendor lock-in because you aren’t closely tied to a specific Cloud provider.

 However, high flexibility entails additional responsibility on your side.
-In IaaS your developers are in charge of keeping the environment up to date and do regular backups as part of the maintenance tasks.
+In IaaS, your developers are in charge of keeping the environment up to date and doing regular backups as part of the maintenance tasks.

 Platform as a Service (PaaS)